Marriage Registration in Slovenia

 What is the marriage registration procedure in Slovenia?

 If you decide to get married in Slovenia, the first step is to register the marriage at a Marriage Registry Office.
 In this case, it is necessary for both of the partners to register in the administrative unit in which the marriage will take place.
 Persons who want to get married in Slovenia can file for the marriage procedure in advance, in a period of six months to two weeks prior to the date in which the wedding ceremony is established.
+For foreigners, or for couples comprised of a Slovenian national and a foreigner, our immigration lawyers in Slovenia remain at your service.

 Usually, marriage records contain basic information about the bride and the groom and also data concerning the witnesses: the date and place of the marriage, the groom’s and bride’s names, ages, places of birth, parent’s names and religion.
 A marriage certificate is issued after a civil marriage in Slovenia.
 Our team of Slovenian lawyers can help you throughout the entire marriage registration procedure.